galloreggie/sql_retail_sales_p1/README.md

 WHERE rank = 1
 ```

-**8.Query to find the top 5 customers based on the highest total sales.**
+**8. Query to find the top 5 customers based on the highest total sales.**
 ```sql
 SELECT
 	customer_id,